SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 `excluding`and `excluded` seem to be used very often in medical works to describe who was included in a trial, so we try to exclude these by limiting to `exclude OR excludes OR exclusion` where works seem to be more relevant, describing the process of exclusion. `NEAR/2` is used, rather than the more common 3 or 5, as it helps remove some works talking about "exclusion criteria included pregnant women..." (but not completely effective).

 We use the standard "women, girls and gender string" as described in General interpretation note above.
-However, here `disparit* OR bias* OR difference*` is removed, to reduce noise from medical papers about differences between the sexes in various health conditions.
+However, here `based OR factor$ OR characteristic$ OR disparit* OR difference* OR bias*` is removed, to reduce noise, mainly from medical papers about differences between the sexes in various health conditions.

 ```py
 TS=